Healing from a Dysfunctional Family: The Framework That Actually Works

 Viewing your family through this systemic lens can be freeing.
 It helps you see that many dynamics weren’t about you personally but are connected to broader forces and survival strategies.
 This perspective doesn’t absolve individual responsibility but situates it within a larger picture.

 Healing, then, involves not only working on personal and relational levels but also reckoning with systemic realities.
-It’s about building resilience and self-awareness that allow you to navigate these complexities and create healthier patterns for yourself.
+It’s about building resilience and self-awareness that let you move through these complexities and create healthier patterns for yourself.

 A Framework for Healing Family of Origin Wounds

-Dani’s journey through healing offers a roadmap for others.
+Nidhi’s path through healing offers a map for others.
 Over three years, she moved through stages that many find essential in recovering from family of origin wounds:

 - Recognition: Naming the dysfunction and understanding its impact on your life.